 Brumation is the reptile equivalent of mammalian hibernation in which reptiles over 1 year old experience a natural metabolic slowdown (usually during winter).
-During this time your gecko will stop eating/drinking/pooping, act sleepy, and may not even leave their hide for weeks on end.
-It’s horribly boring, but nothing to be concerned about.
+For leopard geckos, this typically occurs during the coolest months of the year in their natural environment, from December to the end of February.

 Brumation is a perfectly normal part of your gecko’s annual cycle, and some sources assert that providing a regular winter cooling period to captive reptiles results in healthier, more long-lived animals.

 - Preferring the cool side of the enclosure

 Brumation is definitely more of an advanced reptile keeping technique, so it’s a good idea to keep an experienced reptile veterinarian on hand for any complications (significant weight loss, not waking up from brumation, etc.).
 Artificial cooling should not be attempted for leopard geckos younger than ~1 year old.

 If you wish to provide winter cooling for your leopard gecko during the winter, here’s what you need to do:

 1) Make sure your gecko is healthy and fit for brumation.
 It should have a nice plump tail and have had a recent clear parasite check.
 If parasites were found, you must finish treatment at least 1 month before brumation begins.

 2) Two weeks before the end of November, stop offering food.
 This gives the gecko a chance to clear out its digestive tract and start preparing for brumation.
 Otherwise, trapped food and fecal matter can rot and poison your pet while it sleeps.